Huntken26/weather-dashboard/README.md

 ## Description:

 For this project I have built a weather dashboard that you can use to search for a city and see the weather data/statistics in a simple format.
 You can see the temperature, wind speed, humidity, and so on.
 You can also search up to five cities and have them automatically saved as options in a list.
 This capability makes things more convenient for you.
-This app uses technologies such as Tailwind, jQuery, moment.js, and Open Weather API.
+This app uses technologies such as Bootstrap, jQuery, Openstreetmap API, moment.js, and Open Weather API.

 ## Deployed Link: